Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Algorithmic details, local solver, and numerical setup

-We begin with a discussion on various details of our implementation of the IPA, i.e., Algorithm \ref{algo:some_Bologna_Algorithm}/\ref{algo:Perturbation}, including the perturbation strategy and the local solver.
-Afterwards, we shortly introduce two other solution strategies for problem \eqref{eq:MINLP_MINLPpaper} and discuss the setup and parameter choices for the numerical investigation that will be carried out in Section~\ref{sec:5_MINLPpaper}.
+We begin with a discussion on various details of our implementation of the IPA including the perturbation strategy and the local solver.
+Afterwards, we shortly introduce two other solution strategies for \eqref{eq:MINLP_MINLPpaper} and discuss the setup for the numerical investigation that will be carried out in Section \ref{sec:5_MINLPpaper}.